alexnavtt/ros_bridge_grpc/README.md

 ## How it works

 The code generation pipeline starts on the ROS2 side.
-All configured message types are installed **[TODO: Figure out custom message types]** and sourced in the ROS2 workspace. `ros1_bridge_grpc` then leverages the `rclpy` suite of code introspection functions to examine the message definitions and generate protobuf message and service definitions which match the ROS message type definition.
+All configured message types are installed and sourced in the ROS2 workspace. `ros1_bridge_grpc` then leverages the `rclpy` suite of code introspection functions to examine the message definitions and generate protobuf message and service definitions which match the ROS message type definition.
 Note that there are some limitations here, as the interfaces for ROS and gRPC are somewhat different, and so not all message features and field data types can be respected.

 The protobuf message files are then passed to the protoc compiler to generate both protobuf and gRPC C++ library code.
 These message and library files will be shared by both the ROS1 and ROS2 sides of the bridge to ensure compatibility, and are used by both the ROS1 and ROS2 docker systems to create C++ functions which convert seamlessly between ROS(1/2) and gRPC.
 These conversion functions also include the necessary calls in either ROS1 or ROS2 to generate ROS subscribers and publishers and connect them to their gRPC counterparts.